respondnow/respondnow.io/content/announcing-respondnow.md

 2. Resilience has long been seen as an Ops responsibility.
 Though the shift-left pattern has spilled into the service resilience in recent times, especially in the cloud native space, the bandwidth allocated for developers to spend time in the post-incident recovery continues to be miniscule.

 The need of the hour is to enable developers to spend more time in training themselves better and do what is required in the code for faster incident response.
 Developers and SREs need to be able to share and receive the best practices in the incident response process among the larger cloud native community.
 We realized that there is an opportunity to develop many runbooks for recovering cloud native incidents in a truly open source approach that is contributed and maintained by the community.
-This is the primary reason for starting a new open source community and project - ResponNow.
+This is the primary reason for starting a new open source community and project - RespondNow.

 ## Introducing RespondNow